In Custody (film)

-In Custody/Muhafiz is a 1993 film by Merchant Ivory Productions.
+In Custody (or Muhafiz) is a 1993 film by Merchant Ivory Productions.
 It was directed by Ismail Merchant, with screenplay by Anita Desai and Shahrukh Husain.
 It is based upon Desai's 1984 Booker Prize nominated novel In Custody.

 Plot synopsis

 Deven's (Om Puri) position as a professor of Hindi at a local college is only a means to an end.
 His first love is the Urdu language and in particular Urdu poetry.
 Deven's multiple (and often stymied) attempts to interview the great Urdu poet, Nur (Shashi Kapoor), act as a metaphor for the clash between modernization and tradition.